Book Provenance: Exhuming Jackson's Price-Codes

 hyper-importance of condition’.
 I still believe this to be largely true, especially of present-day Tolkien book-collecting; or, at least, this is how it often manifests itself online (to me).
 A generalisation, to be sure.

 Book-collectors are often very interested in book provenance when it comes to signed copies, association copies, and similar; because good provenance can provide “proof” of authenticity, gives confidence to the buyer, and is often interesting in itself.
 And while there is certainly also a general interest in book provenance when it, for example, reveals some new bibliographical detail, there is little or no appetite for engaging in practises that will create evidence of ownership for future collectors and researchers; for example adding ownership marks, purchase details, marginalia, etc. Future provenance research will be impoverished as a result.
-I'm not arguing for this to be remedied; it's simply (for now) an observation.
+I'm not arguing for this to be remedied; it is simply (for now) an observation.

 After years of collecting books, and Tolkien in particular, I have become more and more interested in books